SwissBorg Price Hits $0.17 on Top Exchanges (CHSB)

-SwissBorg (CHSB) traded down 1.6% against the U.S. dollar during the 24 hour period ending at 23:00 PM Eastern on October 2nd.
-In the last week, SwissBorg has traded up 8.7% against the U.S. dollar.
-SwissBorg has a total market capitalization of $165.79 million and approximately $1.14 million worth of SwissBorg was traded on exchanges in the last 24 hours.
-One SwissBorg token can now be bought for $0.17 or 0.00000276 BTC on major exchanges.
+SwissBorg (CHSB) traded 0.5% higher against the U.S. dollar during the twenty-four hour period ending at 14:00 PM ET on October 6th.
+During the last seven days, SwissBorg has traded 7.2% lower against the U.S. dollar.
+One SwissBorg token can currently be bought for $0.17 or 0.00000270 BTC on popular exchanges.
+SwissBorg has a market capitalization of $166.41 million and approximately $663,341.00 worth of SwissBorg was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.